NeroReflex/Gishiki/Documentation/docs/usage/database/models.md

-ActiveRecord uses Ruby's ActiveRecord naming conventions, this means the declared model class is a direct representation of the table named 'book_sellers' residing inside the default database.
+ActiveRecord uses Ruby's ActiveRecord naming conventions, this means the declared model class is a direct representation of the table named 'book_sellers' residing inside the database pointed by the default database connection.

-You can change both: the database you connect to and the name that the table has inside the database pointed by the database connection:
+You can change both: the connection used and the name of the table inside the database pointed by the database connection:

 ```PHP
 use \Gishiki\ActiveRecord\ActiveModel;